List of The Young and the Restless characters introduced in 2015: Simon Neville

 Simone Neville, portrayed by Daytime Emmy winning actor Michael E. Knight, was introduced as a doctor for hire working on behalf of Neil Winters (Kristoff St. John) in October 2015.
 Best known for his portrayal of Tad Martin on All My Children, Knight's casting was announced by TV Insider in September 2015.
 In June 2016, it was announced that Knight had finished taping for the role.

 Elise Moxley

-Elise Moxley, portrayed by Jensen Buchanan, was introduced in November 2015.